Rangbaz (2017 film): Filming

 The shooting schedule of Rangbaz commenced on 18 April 2017.
-The first phase of the film was shot in 10-day schedule and entirely filmed in Pabna.
+The first phase of the film was shot in a 10-day schedule and entirely filmed in Pabna.
 The second phase of the filming took place in Dhaka.
-The last phase of the film was filmed in Dhaka and Pabna, and lasted 30-days.
+The last phase was filmed in Dhaka and Pabna, and lasted 30-days.
 The music of the film was shot at various locations in Switzerland and Italy.
 A romantic track sequence was shot at Zermatt, Kanton Wallis, Switzerland while other sequences were shot at Venice, Italy and A romantic track sequence was shot at Kolkata film city in East Bengal.
 The entire film was shot on a 45-day schedule.

 Soundtrack

 The soundtrack for the film is composed by Savvy and Dabbu.
 The music video of the first track from the soundtrack, "Ghum Amar", was released on YouTube on 20 August.
 The second song from the album, "Rangbaz", is the title track of the album.
 The song's music video was released on YouTube on 24 August.
 The music video of the third song, "Rim Jhim", released on 27 August and the music video of the fourth song, "Tui Chad Eider", released on 29 August.